Answerability for regulated training

 05

-Your team receives a weekly view of what prospects are trying to understand and what should be improved next.
+Your team receives a short weekly view of what buyers were trying to decide and what to improve next.

 01